 Hotels Around the Grand Mosque:

 - This is the top-rated hotel in Abu Dhabi right now.

 - You might consider these well-reviewed hotels in Dubai, as Abu Dhabi is just an hour drive away, and Dubai may be more your scene for a longer stay.

 Wanderlust?
 Search flight deals to the UAE!

 - Skyscanner and CheapFlights narrow down deals across companies.

 - One of the top-rated airlines to the region is Qatar Airways.

-What are other beautiful examples of Islamic architecture, worldwide?
 I’m glad you asked!
 I LOVE Islamic architecture, and have featured numerous phenomenal examples on this site, including:

 - The Hagia Sophia and the Blue Mosque in Istanbul, Turkey.